TW-ZJLin/FiniteDifference/README.md

 The default of "neighbor" is 1. <br>
 The Central Finite Difference Method is recommended to get better accuracy. <br>

-NOTE: When "neighbor" becomes larger, the curve will be smoother, but the boundary error will also be larger.
+NOTE: When "neighbor" becomes larger, the curve will be smoother, but the boundary error will also be larger.<br><br>